-The Curriculum for Primary Education was reviewed in 2015 to meet the requirements of the Education Act of 1978 as amended in 2002, the Education and Training Policy of 1995 and its revised version of 2014, the Education Sector Development Programme (1999-2009), and the Tanzania's Development Vision 2025.
-Similarly, the curriculum review considered the Primary Education Development Programme (PEDP) of 2000-2006 and the National Strategy for Growth and Reduction of Poverty (NSGRP).
+The Curriculum for Primary Education was reviewed in 2015 to meet the demands of the Education Act of 1978 as amended in 2002, the Education and Training Policy of 1995 and its revised version of 2014, the Education Sector Development Programme (1999-2009), and the Tanzania Development Vision 2025.
+Similarly, the curriculum review took into consideration the Primary Education Development Programme (PEDP) of 2000-2006 and the National Strategy for Growth and Reduction of Poverty (NSGRP).

 Recommendations from various research reports and education stakeholders have also significantly influenced the development of this curriculum.
 It should be noted that the 1997 curriculum for primary education emphasized subject content, while its review of 2005 emphasized competencies.
-Research, however, suggests that, despite such revisions, the curriculum is still more content-based than competency-based.
+Research, however, suggests that, despite such revisions, the curriculum is still more content-based than competencies-based.

 In 2013, a nationwide study was conducted to make a follow-up on the implementation of the 2005 curriculum.
-The results of that study indicated that some pupils were experiencing problems related to the 3Rs.
-Further, the findings indicated that the curriculum for Standard I and II had too many subjects; therefore, the teachers concentrated on the curriculum for teaching the content instead of the 3Rs, which are highly needed at this level.
+Results indicated that some pupils were experiencing problems related to the (3Rs).
+Further, findings indicated that the curriculum for standards I and II had too many subjects such that the teachers concentrated on the curriculum for teaching the content instead of the 3Rs.
 Such weaknesses prompted the Ministry of Education to prepare a curriculum which focuses more on the acquisition of the 3Rs.
-The task began in 2015 by putting more emphasis on developing competencies in the 3Rs among Standard I - II pupils.
+The task began in 2015 by abolishing all subjects and putting more emphasis on developing competencies in the 3Rs among Standard I - II pupils.

-The second phase of the curriculum review was in 2016, it included the curriculum for Standard III -VII.
-This review involved merging some subjects such as Geography and History into Social Studies.
-The third phase was carried out in 2019.
-It led to more improvement on the curriculum and helped in preparing Standard III -VII syllabi.
+The second phase of the curriculum review was in 2016 and it included the curriculum for Standard III-VII.
+This review involved merging some subjects such as Geography with History into Social Studies.
+The third phase was carried out in 2019 consequently more improvement on the curriculum was made, Standard VII syllabi were prepared.

-This phase involved further integration into the curriculum for Standard I -VII with a logical progression.
-These improvements have considered the needs of the society, the development of science and technology, and the enhancement of learner-centred teaching and learning.
+This phase involved further integration into the curriculum for Standard I-VII with a logical progression.
+These improvements have considered the needs of the society, the development of science and technology and the enhancement of learner-centered teaching and learning.